buzzfeed/design/product-design-roles.md

 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns. **Fosters a collaborative, cross-disciplinary design process** and, as a result, is trusted by their team to talk through both scope and technical challenges and **negotiate** thoughtful outcomes.

 *Senior Product Designer*
-Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
-Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Participates in cross-discipline initiatives**, bringing a design voice to the conversation and building trust between the design team and other disciplines.
+Communicates with product leads, engineers, and stakeholders in their language, designing with consideration for their cares and concerns.
+Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **In cross-discipline initiatives**, brings a design voice to the conversation and builds trust between the design team and other disciplines.

 *Staff Product Designer*
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
+Fosters a highly-collaborative design process and, as a result, is trusted by **both** their team and **stakeholders** to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Coaches other designers on how to foster a collaborative design process and work with people across disciplines.** **Participates** in cross-discipline initiatives, bringing a design voice to the conversation and building trust between the design team and other disciplines.

+*Principal Product Designer*
-Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Takes a leadership role** in cross-discipline initiatives, bringing a design voice to the conversation and building trust between the design team and other disciplines.
+Communicates with product leads, engineers, and stakeholders in their language, designing with consideration for their cares and concerns.
+Fosters a highly-collaborative design process and, as a result, is trusted by both their team and stakeholders to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Coaches other designers on how to foster a collaborative design process and work with people across disciplines.
+Takes a leadership role** in cross-discipline initiatives, bringing a design voice to the conversation and building trust between the design team and other disciplines.

 ### Communication